-Lung Cancer Surgery using groundbreaking VATS PlasmaJet® System
+Lung cancer surgery using groundbreaking VATS PlasmaJet® system

 At Harefield Hospital, patients with pleural pathology and those with metastatic tumours in the lung can be treated using less invasive and more effective surgical approaches in the form of video-assisted and open procedures using the new Plastmajet® System.
-This is a high-energy surgical device which targets the diseases area, assists in reducing the number of tumour cells and provides symptomatic relief.
+This is a high-energy surgical device which targets the diseased area, assists in reducing the number of tumour cells and provides symptomatic relief.

 The PlasmaJet device is simple to use, very efficient and an excellent tool for treating large diseased surfaces.
 It applies kinetic energy and highly controlled thermal effects to cut through and dissect tissues, layer by layer, stop bleeding and destroy cancer cells safely.